Reen06/MLRL/README.md

 python src/cli.py
 ```

-The first run creates `config/outcomes.json` if it is missing.
-A sample “food expiration” outcome is included for reference.
+The first run ensures `config/settings.json` and an `config/outcomes/` directory exist.
+A sample “food expiration” outcome file is included for reference.

 ## Docker